Derick80/astro-blog/src/content/blog/fly-todos.md

 title: 'Deploying a small app to Fly.io'
 description: 'Vercel is so easy but the loading times are a bit slow.
 Fly.io is a bit more complicated but the loading times seem much faster.'
 pubDate: 'April 6, 2023'
-heroImage: '/todoapp.png'
 tags: ['Remix', 'Deployments', 'Coding']
 ---

-# Deploying a small app to Fly.io
+## Deploying a small app to Fly.io

 I wrote a small Todo app using remix-run and a postgres database.
 I have been deploying my sites to Vercel for a while now and I have been very happy with it.
 However, I have been noticing that the loading times are a bit slow.
 I decided to try out Fly.io and see how it compares.

 ## Fly.io

 Fly.io is a bit more complicated than Vercel.
 You have to create a Dockerfile and a fly.toml file.
 The Dockerfile is pretty simple.
 It just copies the files from the build directory to the Docker image.
 The fly.toml file is a bit more complicated.
 It has a bunch of settings for the app.
 I had to look up the documentation to figure out what some of the settings did.
 I also had to figure out how to populate my database with my Prisma schema.
 I ended up using the `fly ssh console` command to get a shell on the server and then running `npx prisma db push` to populate the database.
 Like below:

 ```